E-cigarettes: A growing concern

 Signals that you may be laying the groundwork for oral cancer include:

-- Any sign or irritation, like tenderness or burning
+- Any sign or irritation, like tenderness or burning in your mouth

 - A developing sore, usually at the spot where you keep the tobacco